Memorial Mound, Copenhagen: History

 The location was in spite of all the criticism ultimately approved.
 Prominent members of the Danish community in most American states as well as in Argentina, Algeria, British Columbia, British East Africa, China, Congo, Cuba, Egypt, England, Madeira and South Africa and Spain.

 The necessary funds were raised through a worldwide collection among expatriate Danes.
 Around $12,000 was collected and the monument was inaugurated in 1925 with a ceremony attended by 40,000 people, including the entire Danish royal family.

 Today

-The memorial mound is open to the public every year on 4 July.
+The memorial mound is open to the public every year on 4 July and only on July 4th.